RubeenaSulthana/ruby/README.md

 NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a collection of mathematical functions to operate on these arrays.

 import cv2 as cv

+ OpenCV is a library of programming functions mainly aimed at real-time computer vision.

 from matplotlib import pyplot as plt

+ Matplotlib is a plotting library for Python.

+ ## Reading and Writing the image:

 img = cv.imread('/home/rubeena-sulthana/Desktop/experiment.s/ahad.jpeg')

+This line reads an image file named "ahad.jpeg" from the specified path.

 cv.imwrite("/home/rubeena-sulthana/Desktop/experiment.s/anki.png",img)

+This line writes the read image (img) into another file named "anki.png" at the specified path.

 assert img is not None, "file could not be read, check with os.path.exists()" color = ('b','g','r') for i,col in enumerate(color):